Upcoming Agent Spotlight Interviews & Guest Posts

 Hi Danielle!
 Thanks so much for joining us.

-Status: Closed to submissions until late spring 2023.
-Update on 11/9/2023: Danielle is currently closed to submissions.
-Please check the agency website to find out when she reopens to queries.
+Status: Update on 9/14/2024: Danielle is currently open to submissions but only on specific days of the month.
+Please check the agency website to find out when she is open to submissions.

 About Danielle: